wronghorsebatterystaple/Website-Flask/README.md

 - Otherwise: by the order specified by the parent (shorthand) property

 ### HTML class order:
-- One class describing exactly what the element is, like `id` except allowing for repeats (e.g. `post-h1`)
+- One class describing exactly what the element is, almost like `id` but allowing for repeats (e.g. `post-h1` or `password-vis-toggle`)
+- Other classes with CSS:
-- General types/multipurpose CSS classes from most general to most specific (e.g. `nav-link btn btn-primary`)
+    - General types/multipurpose CSS classes from most general to most specific (e.g. `nav-link btn btn-primary dropdown-toggle`)
-- Specific CSS properties in the order of CSS (e.g. `d-flex flex-basis-50 mt-2 gray`)
+    - Specific CSS properties in the order of CSS, using most general to most specific if not specified (e.g. `d-flex flex-basis-50 mx-auto mt-2 gray`)
-- Identifiers used for JS with Ajax first, and alphabetical otherwise (e.g. `ajax-add-comment auth-true`)
+- Other classes withotu CSS (only used for JS):
+    - Ajax
+    - Alphabetical otherwise
+    - e.g. `ajax-add-comment auth-true`